-NOW, THEREFORE, in consideration of the benefits received and to be received by the Owner, its successors and assigns, as a result of the City's approval of the Stormwater Maintenance Plan through its agent, County, and the mutual covenants contained herein, the parties agree as follows:
+NOW, THEREFORE, in consideration of the benefits received and to be received by the Owner, its successors and assigns, as a result of the City's approval of the Stormwater Maintenance Plan the parties agree as follows:

-Construction of Stormwater Facilities.
-The Owner shall, at its sole cost and expense, construct the Stormwater Facilities in strict accordance with the Development Plan, specifications, and any amendments thereto which have been approved by the City or its agent.
+- 1. Construction of Stormwater Facilities.
+The Owner shall, at its sole cost and expense, construct the Stormwater Facilities in strict accordance with the Development Plan, specifications, and any amendments thereto which have been approved by the City or its agent. - 2.
 Maintenance of Stormwater Facilities.
 The Owner shall, at its sole cost and expense, operate and maintain the Stormwater Facilities in strict accordance with the Stormwater Maintenance Plan.
 Owner's maintenance obligations shall be limited to structures, systems, and appurtenances on Owner's land, including all system and appurtenance built to convey stormwater, as well as all structures, improvements, and vegetation provided solely to control the quantity and quality of the stormwater.
 Maintenance, for purposes of this Agreement, is defined as good working condition so that the Stormwater Facilities are performing their design functions.
-The Owner shall, at its sole cost and expense, perform all work necessary to keep the Stormwater Facilities in good working condition.
+The Owner shall, at its sole cost and expense, perform all work necessary to keep the Stormwater Facilities in good working condition. - 3.
 Annual Maintenance Report.
-The Owner shall, at its sole cost and expense, inspect the Stormwater Facilities and submit an inspection report and certification to City's agent annually.
+The Owner shall, at its sole cost and expense, inspect the Stormwater Facilities and submit an inspection report and certification to City's annually.
 The purpose of the inspection and certification is to assure safe and proper functioning of the Stormwater Facilities.
 The annual inspection shall cover all aspects of the Stormwater Facilities, including, but not limited to, the parking lots, structural improvements, berms, channels, outlet structure, pond areas, access roads, vegetation, landscaping, etc. Deficiencies shall be noted in the inspection report.
 The report shall also contain a certification as to whether adequate maintenance has been performed and whether the structural controls are operating as designed to protect water quality.
-The annual inspection report and certification shall be due by July 31, of each year and shall be in a form acceptable to the City's agent.
+The annual inspection report and certification shall be due by June 30, of each year and shall be in a form acceptable to the City. - 4.
 Oversight Inspection Authority.
-The Owner hereby grants permission to the City, its authorized agents and employees, to enter upon the Property and to inspect the Stormwater Facilities upon reasonable notice to the Owner.
-Such inspections shall be conducted in a reasonable manner and at reasonable times, as determined appropriate by the City or its agent.
+The Owner hereby grants permission to the City, its authorized agents and employees, to enter upon the Property and to inspect the Stormwater Facilities upon reasonable notice of not less than three business days to the Owner.
 The purpose of the inspection shall be to determine and ensure that the Stormwater Facilities are adequately maintained, are continuing to perform in an adequate manner, and are in compliance with all applicable laws, regulations, rules, and ordinances, as well as the Stormwater Maintenance Plan.